mancsedmon29/Navigation-Menu-Master/README.md

     <figcaption>Here's the final project</figcaption>
 </figure>

-The project creation for Navigation menu is done.
+The project creation for the Navigation menu is done.
 Congratulations!!! 🎉